KosmasDev/dbt-task-jaffle-shop/README.md

 ✅ With the staging views created in Snowflake, you’re now ready to proceed to the `marts` layer models.

 ### 📊 Create Marts Layer Models
 In dbt projects, the `marts` folder contains the analytics-ready data models.
-These are the final tables/views that are used for business reporting (dashboards in BI tools), ad hoc analysis, and data products consumed by stakeholders.
+These are the final tables that are used for business reporting (dashboards in BI tools), ad hoc analysis, and data products consumed by stakeholders.

 In well-structured dbt projects, the `models` folder should be divided into logical layers.
 In the context of this project, only 2 layers have been created for simplicity (i.e. `staging` and `marts`).
 Hence, the purpose of the `marts` layer is to translate raw and semi-processed data into a format that is easy to consume and aligned with business logic.